 The purpose and function of this organization is to first and foremost promote fashion education, discussion, and creation throughout Sierra College.
 The club will meet together to discuss fashion trends and events, learn from industry professionals and speakers, and organize events on campus.

-Join us every other Thursday starting Sept.
-25 at 12:30pm in Q-259.
+Join us every other Tuesday starting March 10 at 4pm in W-206.

 To create a community for all pre-med students at Sierra College and provide support, resources, and networking opportunities to assist them on their journey to medical school.